fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/02_faq.md

 ## How is billing done?

+We have two options regarding billing:

+1. Signup through Stripe with a Visa/Mastercard.
-Billing is done through Azure Marketplace and we will add billing to your CSP invoice from Microsoft.
+2. Billing through Azure Marketplace.
+Billing done through your existing CSP provider.

 ## Can I cancel whenever i want?